Back to blog

 1. Cross-sell: When you sell additional products or services to an existing customer, the revenue generated from those sales will increase your ARR.
 For example, if you sell a new product to an existing customer for $500 per year, your ARR will increase by $500.

 1. Upgrades/Downgrades: When a customer upgrades their subscription, the revenue generated from that upgrade will increase your ARR.
 Conversely, when a customer downgrades their subscription, the revenue generated from that downgrade will decrease your ARR.
 For example, if a customer upgrades their subscription from $500 per year to $1,000 per year, your ARR will increase by $500.
-If a customer downgrades their subscription from $1,000 per year to $500 per year, your ARR will decrease by $500.
+Similarly, If a customer downgrades their subscription from $1,000 per year to $500 per year, your ARR will decrease by $500.

-How to calculate Annual Recurring Revenue?
+How to Calculate Annual Recurring Revenue?

 To calculate Annual Recurring Revenue (ARR) using contract value: